-InMode Ltd. (INMD) CEO Moshe Mizrahy on Q1 2020 Results - Earnings Call Transcript
+InMode Ltd. (INMD) CEO Moshe Mizrahy On Q1 2020 Results - Earnings Call Transcript

 Jeff Johnson

 Thank you.
 Good morning, guys.
-Moshe maybe start – just haven't heard yet anything there much on the international markets.
-Especially, what have you been seeing maybe in Brazil, India we think is a big opportunity, but obviously they have been dealing with some COVID issues there, so maybe how to think about India in the near to intermediate term?
+Moshe maybe start -- just haven't heard yet anything there much on the international markets.
+Especially what have you been seeing maybe in Brazil, India, we think is a big opportunity but obviously they have been dealing with some COVID issues there, so maybe how to think about India in the near to intermediate term?
 And also any update on plans to enter China?
 Thank you.

 Moshe Mizrahy

 Okay.
-Well it depends on the territory.
-Brazil right now is just because the COVID-19 started in South America, a little bit later than in the rest of the world, all the countries in South and Latin America are now almost closed Argentina, Brazil and others.
+Well, it depends on the territory.
+Brazil right now is just because the COVID-19 started in South America a little bit later than in the rest of the world, all the countries in South and Latin America are now almost close Argentina, Brazil, and others.

-I'm sure we announced last earnings call that ANVISA has approved minimally invasive product and the minimal invasive platforms and we plan to do an introduction and launch with a big event in June, which of course we will delay.
-Right now, there was nobody there is operating.
+I'm sure we announced last earnings call that Anvisa has approved minimally invasive product and the minimally invasive platforms.
+And we plan to do an introduction and launch with a big event in June, which of course, we will delay.
+Right now there was nobody there is operating.

-By the way, in Brazil there are more plastic surgeons than in the United States and they're all waiting for that.
+By the way in Brazil, there are more plastic surgeons than in the United States and they're all waiting for that.
 We did all the training.
-We have the luminary doctors Dr. Spero Theodorou and other doctors were supposed to be there for the opening to do training but everything is delayed, like in Argentina and other countries in South America, I would say that South America right now it's in the same stage that Europe was – have been in the beginning of March or during the second week of March, which will take some more time to get – to see what will happen there.
+We have the luminary doctors.
+Dr. Spero Theodorou and other doctors were supposed to be there for the opening to do training, but everything is delayed like in Argentina and other countries in South America.

+I would say that South America right now is in the same stage that Europe was -- have been in the beginning of March or during the second week of March.
+It will take some more time to get -- to see what will happen there.

-So in Brazil everything is ready.
-The registration, the approval of their visa, the training of the salespeople of the distributors, who are not going direct in Brazil and not in Argentina.
-The same in Mexico and other countries in South America.
-Everything is ready.
+So, in Brazil, everything is ready.
+The registration, the approval of the Anvisa, the training of the salespeople of the distributors who are not going direct in Brazil, and not in Argentina.
+The same in Mexico and other countries in South America, everything is ready.
 We sold a little bit in the fourth quarter.
-But then in the first quarter, Brazil still stands still.
+But then in the first quarter, Brazil still -- stands still.

 In Asia, the situation is a little bit different.
-China, we see some opening right now and the fact that we just received two CFDA approval will help us, hopefully this quarter.
-But the third quarter I believe in China will be a great quarter for us.
-For the first time, we have two approval.
-We can sell to hospital, we can sell to private clinic, which we can cover all medical communities right now, plastic surgeons, dermatologists.
+China we see some opening right now and the fact that we just received two CFDA approval will help us hopefully this quarter.
+But the third quarter, I believe in China will be a great quarter for us.

-We have several American doctors who will help us, who are well known there like Dr. Raul Rodriguez.
-I mean well-known in Texas and in the United States, the plastic surgeon.
-Spero will help us, Dr. Eros Diane [ph] and others.
-And we're putting some plan right now how to launch the InMode direct, the minimal invasive which is the major part of our sales all over the world right now in China.
+For the first time, we have two approval we can sell to hospital, we can sell to private clinic, which we can cover all medical communities right now, plastic surgeons, dermatologists.
+We have several American doctors who will help us who are well-known there like Dr. Ward [Indiscernible].
+And then our well-known in Texas and in the United States, the plastic surgeon, Spero will help us, Dr. Erez Dayan and others.
+And we're putting some plan right now how to launch the InMode RF, the minimally invasive which is the major part of our sales all over the world right now in China.

 In countries like Korea we're doing well.
-We even sold the few systems in the first month.
+We even sold a few systems in the first month.
 The pandemic is well-controlled there and we will continue.
 Hopefully, the second wave of pandemic in Japan will end soon and we will continue to sell there.
 Those big -- we started a big momentum there with a lot of marketing investment.
 We don't want to lose it.

 India, as you know, we opened a subsidiary late 2019.
 Right now India is in the complete curfew up until the 14th of May.
 We are following the situation there.
 We have four salespeople.
-We have not -- we sold nicely on Q4.
+We have an office, we sold nicely on Q4.
 And hopefully, sometime from the middle of May until the end of June, we will do a couple hundred thousand dollars there as well.

 The same is in Australia.
 We opened a company last quarter.
 And we have the complete infrastructure including training, salespeople, technical, office, inventory control, et cetera.
 We try to keep it right now lean and mean and not to spend a lot of money.
-But hopefully this quarter sometime towards the second half of this quarter, we will see some revenue from there.
+But hopefully, this quarter sometime towards the second half of this quarter, we will see some revenue from there.

-In Europe, it depends which country.
-U.K. we believe -- U.K. and Spain are coming out and sometimes during May and June, we will see some revenue generation there.
+In Europe, it depends which country U.K. we believe -- U.K. and Spain are coming out.
+And sometimes during May and June, we will see some revenue generation there.
 In Italy, we don't know yet.
 It depends what -- how fast they will go out of the curfew and the lockdown.
-But we also believe that the month of June something will open there and we will see some activity as well.
+But we also believe that the month of June, something will open there and we will see some activity as well.

-Surprisingly, the East Bloc, Russia and other countries, we got some orders already in the first quarter and also in the month of April.
-Hopefully, it will continue since -- although we don't know exactly the situation there because they are not publishing the real numbers, but hopefully, that will generate a little bit some of the revenue for the European part.
+Surprisingly, the East block, Russia and other countries, we got some orders already in the first quarter and also in the month of April.
+Hopefully, it will continue since -- although, we don't know exactly the situation there, because they are not publishing the real numbers.
+But hopefully, that will generate a little bit -- some of the revenue for the European part.

-Middle East is again dependent on country.
+Middle East is again depend on the country.
 Israel just started to pick up again.
 We sold a few systems in the last few weeks and also in the first quarter.
-Right now electric surgery, aesthetic surgery, et cetera is allowed in Israel.
+Right now elective surgery, aesthetic surgery, et cetera, is allowed in Israel.
 They opened it.
 And also hopefully, we will see some reigniting the momentum in this country.

 Overall, outside U.S. and Canada, we believe that in Q2 things will start gradually to pick up again during the second half of the quarter.
 How much the revenue will be?
 Visibility is very low.
-We don't know what will happen with the second wave of the pandemic, hopefully, not as bad as the first one.
-But we're still optimistic.
+We don't know what will happen with the second wave of the pandemic.
+Hopefully not as bad as the first one, but we're still optimistic.

 Jeff Johnson

 Very helpful.
-Thank you, Moshe for that broad overview.
-But Dr. Theodorou, I want to go back to a point you made about testing patients maybe a few days before procedure.
-Given where we are as a country from a testing perspective, do you think that could be a rate limiting step number 1 in some of these procedures coming back?
+But Dr. Theodorou, I want to go back to a point you made about testing patients maybe a few days before procedure, given where we are as a country from a testing perspective.
+Do you think that could be a rate limiting step number one in some of these procedures coming back?
 Do you think all doctors are going to require that for an aesthetic procedure?

-Number two can you just remind us the penetration rate of in mode technology in the plastic and aesthetic surgeons' office?
-My gut feel is that even if patients are somewhat slow to come back they'd still have interest in your technology or in the InMode technology because of the marketing advantage it might bring things like that.

-So, even if patients are slow to return, there's still an opportunity to go in and sell systems to these offices because they're going to be looking to increase their visibility or competitiveness in the field.
-So, I just would like to take your temperature on that as well.
+Number two, can you just remind us the penetration rate of InMode technology in the plastic and aesthetic surgeons office?
+My gut feel is that even if patients are somewhat slow to come back, they'd still have interest in your technology, or in the InMode technology, because of the marketing advantage it might bring things like that.
+So even if patients are slow to return, there's still an opportunity to go in and sell systems to these offices, because they're going to be looking to increase their visibility or competitiveness in the field.
+So I just would like to take your temperature on that as well.
 Thanks.

 Spero Theodorou

 That's a two-pronged question.
-Thank you for asking.
-It's excellent questions.
+Thank you for asking, Jeff.
+Excellent questions.
 I'll start with the second part first.
 I think it's very important to delineate that we're not just a technology company that sells boxes or systems.
 We develop new operations that require our technology to do it.

-So, in this respect, we're very unique.
-And thanks to Moshe and his support and thanks to Mishka to be able to develop an idea that's on the napkin and to hit the street to be able for the distribution to take place.
+So in this respect we're very unique, and thanks to Moshe and his support and then thanks to Mishka to be able to develop an idea that's on the napkin and to hit the street to be able for the distribution to take place.
 It's eight to nine months on average.
-So, that's unheard of.
+So that's unheard of.

-So, those advantages are very, very significant.
-Because we use a lot of our surgeons as almost in a crowdsourcing kind of way.
+So those advantages are very, very significant, because we use a lot of our surgeons as almost in a crowd-sourcing kind of way.
 We get our feedback.
-We know what problems are out there that need to be solved in plastic surgery that haven't been solved and we go after that and that's been our model.
+We know what problems are out there that need to be solved in plastic surgery, that haven't been solved and we go after that, and that's been our model.

-So, in a way if you're selling a new operation as a physician, addressing a problem that was not addressed before, immediately, you have a huge advantage over anybody else who doesn't have that technology.
-So, that's sort of our core DNA and the ability to do R&D and innovate so quickly and deliver a product.
-We'll put physicians that have our equipment in a very good position to take advantage and especially delivered in a way that we deliver it.
+So in a way, if you're selling a new operation as a physician addressing a problem that was not addressed before, immediately you have a huge advantage over anybody else who doesn't have that technology.
+So that's sort of our core DNA and the ability to do R&D and innovate so quickly and deliver a product.
+We'll put physicians that have our equipment in a very good position to take advantage, and especially delivered in a way that we deliver it.

 As far as testing, I don't think it's going to be an issue.
-Remember, this is not the first time any physician office is involved in testing product procedures.
-You go back to the days of HIV.
+Remember this is not the first time any physician office is involved in testing product procedures.
+You go back to the days HIV.
 We require that for testing and that never really limited anything.
 It just made sure that the doctors were careful.
-Initially, it might have been an issue, but most of the doctors basically have adapted to that and never comes up anymore other than the fact that there's recommendations as far as protective gear and what to wear and double glove and things like that.
+Initially it might have been an issue, but most of the doctors basically have adapted to that and it never comes up anymore other than the fact that there's recommendations as far as protective gear and what to wear and double glove and things like that.

-So I anticipate the same thing to happen here.
-Initially the recommendations for face masks and clear shields and all that's in place and as we move along I think those standards will be sort of loosened up, but they're no different than the universal standards we all practice as surgeons.
-Patients refusing to have surgery because they need to have COVID test, I see that highly unlikely.
+So I anticipate the same thing to happen here, initially, the recommendations for face masks and clear shields and all that's in place.
+And as we move along, I think those standards will be sort of loosened up, but they're no different than the universal standards we all practice as surgeons.

+Patients refusing to have surgery, because they need to have COVID test, I see that highly unlikely.
 I think at least remember, I'm in New York.
 So it's a little different.

-But from the physicians I have talked to across the country, they don't see this as a rate-limiting factor because there's been so much education about that from the government that most patients are okay with it.
-I have yet to speak to physicians saying my patient is refusing to have this done or is not aware of it or does not want to do it.
+But from the physicians I have talked to across the country, they don't see this as a rate-limiting factor, because there's been so much education about that from the government that most patients are okay with it.
+I have yet to speak to physicians saying, my patient is refusing to have this done, or is not aware of it, or does not want to do it.
 So does that answer your questions?

 Jeff Johnson

-It does.
-Yes.
-Thanks.
+It does yes.
+Yes, thanks.
 Very helpful.
 And then last one just Shak or Moshe, do we have a U.S. and Canadian sales force updated count?
-I think you were at 110 coming into 2020 just where that's gone with some of the new hires spent?
+I think you were at 110 coming into 2020, just where that's gone with some of the new hires?
+Thanks.

 Shakil Lakhani

-Yes sure.
+Yeah, sure.
 So we're actually now at approximately 135 and that's Canada and the U.S.

 Jeff Johnson